 There's so much waiting to be discovered at Indiana Dunes!
 Not sure where to begin your adventure?
 Browse through these must-sees in our local communities!

-After enjoying some one-of-a-kind desserts, visit one of Valparaiso’s more unique attractions, the Hoosier Bat Company.
-Hoosier Bat is the third-largest manufacturer of regulation-quality wood bats in the world.
 Before leaving, don’t forget to take a stroll through the beautiful four acres of Ogden Gardens.

 From museums to hiking trails, Portage has adventures for the entire family to enjoy.
 The Beverly Shores Depot Museum and Alton Goin Museum are must-see sites to experience Portage history.
-For the cyclists, the outback trail and Steel Wheels BMX are great for riders of all levels.
+For cyclists, the outback trail and Steel Wheels BMX are great for riders of all levels.
 If a relaxing afternoon is more ideal, visit the Portage Lakefront and Riverwalk for a phenomenal view of the lake.
 Prior to tackling any outdoor adventures, stop at Bass Pro Shop for supplies and more.
 Before you leave, take a moment to check out their massive indoor waterfall showcasing native Indiana Dunes animals.
-Finally, end any night with a new blockbuster movie at the Portage 16 IMAX.
+Finally, end any night with a new blockbuster movie at the Emagine Portage.

 Submerge into the interesting history of Hebron through the Stage Coach Inn and Panhandle Depot.
-These sites are museums for the Hebron Historical Society, both built in the mid-1800’s.
+These sites are museums for the Hebron Historical Society, and both built in the mid-1800s.
 The Stage Coach Inn has served as an inn, residence, post office, and now museum.
 Several rooms are furnished with period items and display important community artifacts.
-The Panhandle Depot was closed in the 1960’s and was later bought by the Hebron Historical Society to preserve it from demolition.
+The Panhandle Depot was closed in the 1960s and was later bought by the Hebron Historical Society to preserve it from demolition.
 It has since been restored and displays local railroad memorabilia.

 Hobart is home to the Broken Wagon Bison Farm, which offers close and personal encounters with our country’s largest native land mammal.
 This family-owned farm offers wagon tours that allow visitors to meet a herd of more than 100 American Bison.